Anonymous IROS 2026 Submission

 Success: Task-Compatible Initialization

-A different initialization yields a task-compatible grasp that keeps the bottle secure while allowing the second object to be acquired.
-This contrast highlights how strongly demonstration-free optimization depends on initialization and objective design.
+A different initialization yields a task-compatible grasp.
+This contrast highlights how strongly demonstration-free optimization depends on initialization.

-DexMulti remains stable under disturbances while continuing the multi-stage task.
+DexMulti remains stable under external disturbances while continuing multi-stage tasks.

-Side-by-side embodiment transfer across mechanically different dexterous hands.
+Side-by-side embodiment transfer on Grasp + Pull across two dexterous hands.